In this article, we will talk about the different recording modes, Object Spy and Object repositories in QTP.

 How is it done practically is something we will look into using some examples later on.

 Some of the important points to note here are:

 - Even though there is a single shared repository for all actions every action will have its own local repository whether the test uses it or not.
-For example: For test 1 if there are Action 0, Action 1 and Action 2 and there is a shared repository ORShared, there will be local repositories OR0, OR1 and OR2 by default.
-However, if all the actions use one shared repository, local OR will be empty.
+For example, For test 1 if there are Action 0, Action 1 and Action 2 and there is a shared repository ORShared, there will be local repositories OR0, OR1, and OR2 by default.
+However, if all the actions use one shared repository, the local OR will be empty.